rotemfuks/snake-game/README.md

 # snake-game
-This project is my first game i coded. the nostalgic snake game.

 ## Installation
-Use the browser to open the game.
+Nothing to install

 ## Features
-1.HTML5
-2.CSS
-3.Javascript.
+simple snake game. use the arrows in your computer to move the snake. eat apples and grow longer. if you happen to hit a wall or eat yourself you lose.

+## coding
+-HTML.
+-CSS.
+-JavaScript.

 ## Copyright
 Rotem Fuks.